Uzbin Valley ambush: Regain of control by French forces

 At 21:00, Carmin 3 started climbing the pass to rescue the wounded and gather the dead.
 One hour later, reinforcements from Kabul cleared the surroundings of the village.
 US aircraft, mostly OH-58 Kiowa and AC-130, pounded ridges nearby.

 Around midnight, the sector was under control, firing around Sper Kunday had stopped, and Carmin 3 and Rouge 3 had retaken the positions leading to the pass.

 The first bodies were found at 1:40.
 Just before 02:00, Norwegian Special Forces entered the area and began collecting the last of the wounded French troops, and gathering the bodies.
 Most of the bodies had been looted and some were discovered mutilated by the enemy.
 The last bodies were found in the morning.

 Meanwhile, the last elements of Carmin 2 crawled down to the village, sometimes metres away from Taliban fighters.

 In the morning, with the pass under control, a new Carmin 1 section was transported by Caracal helicopters to explore the ridges leading to the pass.
 They were soon under fire from the North, sustaining mortar, machine gun and light weapon fire.
-These attackers were fended off when Carmin 1 called in 120mm mortar fire on their positions.
+These attackers were fended off when Carmin 1 called in 120 mm mortar fire on their positions.
 By noon, the Taliban had evacuated the area and NATO forces disengaged.